The Death Comadre Curriculum

-There are many titles for those that facilitate end of life transitions such as a Death Doula, Death Midwife or Death Comadre.
+There are many titles for those who facilitate end-of-life transitions, such as a Death Doula, Death Midwife, or Death Comadre.
 Because the work of the Collective spans womb to tomb, some refer to themselves as Womb to Tomb Comadres.
-Regardless of the aspect of transition that you are called to support, in the training individuals have the opportunity to receive a certificate to facilitate different aspects of grief and loss.
+Regardless of the phase of transition that you are called to support, in the training, individuals have the opportunity to receive a certificate to facilitate different aspects of grief and loss.

-Our training is available for anyone who is interested in being better educated in preparing for death and supporting others, whether as a family member or a professional.
-Broken up into two major sections, Sacred Transitions and The Business of Death this training reviews both Indigenous and Western teachings regarding end of life transitions to the legalities and logistical considerations of death and post-death arrangements.
+Our training is available for anyone interested in being better educated in preparing for death and supporting others, whether as a family member or a professional.
+Broken up into two major sections, Sacred Transitions and The Business of Death, this training reviews both Indigenous and Western teachings regarding end-of-life transitions to the legalities and logistical considerations of death and post-death arrangements.

-The Cihuapactli Collective is honored to open up for the second cohort of the Death Comadre Curriculum from May 31st to June 28th.
+The Cihuapactli Collective is honored to offer a second cohort of the Death Comadre Curriculum from Saturday, May 31st, to Saturday, June 28th.
 Those who complete all parts of the training will receive Death Comadre certification through the Cihuapactli Collective.

 The Cihuapactli Collective strives to be inclusive of our community.
-A Spanish version of this training will be available toward the end of 2025.
+We hope to offer an English in-person training in August 2025, and a Spanish version of this training will be available toward the end of 2025.

 Schedule